JuliaHEP/JetReconstruction.jl/docs/src/index.md

 ## Strategy

-Three strategies are available for the different algorithms, which can be specified by passing the named argument `strategy=...`.
+For the ``pp`` algorithms three strategies are available for the different algorithms, which can be specified by passing the named argument `strategy=...`.

 | Strategy Name | Notes | Interface |
 |---|---|---|